High Blood Sugar and Insulin Resistance

 Lower blood glucose after a meal but not while fasting among people with blood cancers without diabetes or prediabetes at baseline treated with metformin (preliminary evidence)

-Good evidence of lower levels of blood sugar among nondiabetic people with breast or endometrial cancer treated with metformin
+Lower levels of blood sugar among nondiabetic people with breast or endometrial cancer treated with metformin (good evidence)

 Lower insulin levels among nondiabetic or mixed groups of people with breast or endometrial cancer treated with metformin (preliminary evidence)